YunoHost-Apps/weblate_ynh/README.md

 # Weblate translation platform for YunoHost

-The YunoHost team uses [Weblate](https://weblate.org) for its community: http://translate.yunohost.org/
+The YunoHost team uses [Weblate](https://weblate.org) for translations: https://translate.yunohost.org

-## Weblate & Mysql
+## Weblate and databases

 Weblate [recommands PostgreSQL](https://docs.weblate.org/en/latest/admin/install.html#database-setup-for-weblate), but YunoHost uses Mysql.

-Carefull, this script modify your mysql config file:

-* set global innodb_file_format = BARRACUDA;
-* set global innodb_large_prefix = ON;

-If you experience some transaction issues, please read [Transaction-locking help](https://docs.weblate.org/en/latest/admin/install.html#transaction-locking).
+Carefull, this installs PostgreSQL and change default configuration to ask for every connexion and every user a password (local all all password).

 ## LDAP connexion